johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 **Doff:**
 : Corresponds to the Data Offset field in TCP.
-Only used by senders in order to ensure correct TSO behavior; never used by receivers.
+Only used by senders in order to ensure correct TSO behavior; MUST NOT be used by Homa receivers.

 **Checksum:**
 : Corresponds to the Checksum field in TCP.
 Not used by Homa, but may